 The same structural influences are also apparent in the volumes of grain originated by the Class 1 and non-Class-1 railways.
-Nominally, the tonnage originated by the Class 1 carriers decreased by 0.3% in the first quarter, while the volume originated by the smaller, non-Class-1 carriers increased substantially, by 37.4%.
+Nominally, the tonnage originated by the Class 1 carriers decreased by 0.1% in the first half, while the volume originated by the smaller, non-Class-1 carriers increased substantially, by 37.3%.
 Although the tonnage increases enjoyed by several recently established shortlines figured into this latter gain, much of the rise could be traced to the August 2010 start-up of the Stewart Southern Railway.
-Despite this, the tonnage originated by non-Class 1 carriers has declined by a factor of 40% over the course of the GMP, to represent just 3.8% of the overall total in the first quarter against a 7.7% share eleven years earlier.
+Despite this, the tonnage originated by non-Class 1 carriers has declined by a factor of 40% over the course of the GMP, to claim just 3.7% of the total volume against a benchmark 8.4% share in the same six-month period of the GMP's base year.
 [Table 2B-7]

 Even so, the amount of traffic originated by shortline railways has not fallen as sharply as the number of licensed elevators served by them, which were reduced by 64.6% in the same period.
 In fact, the data indicates that increased producer-car loading has helped replace a significant portion of the grain volume that would otherwise have been lost following the closure of these licensed facilities.
-With producer-car loading rising 7.3% in the first quarter of the 2010-11 crop year, they accounted for an estimated 29.9% of the 0.3 million tonnes of grain originated by shortline carriers, and twice the 14.8% it constituted in the first year of the GMP.
+By current estimates, producer-car shipments now account for about 30% of the traffic originated by these carriers, approximately twice that observed in the first year of the GMP.